MPH program, Biostatistics

 What have you found to be helpful in terms of making the most of your practicum experience?

-What tips can you offer to practicum students in terms of setting the stage for a successful practicum?
+What tips can you offer to practicum students regarding the practicum?

 How did you find your practicum placement?